loadsys/CakePHP-Skeleton/README.md

 Testing the skeleton can be difficult because under normal circumstances, a dev would have to commit their experimental changes, push the changes to github, merge the changes into master and (optionally) tag a new release semver for packagist.org to pick up for "release".
 Since this is a bad situation when working on something new and untested, it would be nice to be able to run the `create-project` command using your local checked-out copy of the skeleton repo.

-In order to accomplish this, composer needs to be "tricked" into using the local copy, which requires a specially-crafted packages.json file.
-To ease this process, a `test-project.sh` script is included with the skeleton.
+In order to accomplish this, composer needs to be "tricked" into using the local copy, which requires a specially-crafted `packages.json` file.
+To ease this process, a `skel/test-project.sh [branch-name] [dest/dir]` script is included with the skeleton.

 So to test a change to the skeleton:

 * Clone the skeleton repo.
 * Checkout a new topic branch.
 * Make your changes **and commmit them**.
 (A limitation of this approach is that the changes MSUT be available from the git index.)
-* Run this command: `./test-project.sh my-branch-name /new/app/dir`
+* Run this command: `./skel/test-project.sh my-branch-name /new/app/dir`
 * The new project will be set up in `/new/app/dir` and can be tested as necessary.